AmericanAirlines/Hangar/README.md

    </details>

+   ### SSO

+   #### Ping Federate

+   Ping Federate is enabled by default for SSO.
+To configure it, simply add the following environment variables to your `.env.local`:

+   - `PINGFED_CLIENT_ID`: Your client ID
+   - `PINGFED_CLIENT_SECRET`: Your client secret
+   - `PINGFED_AUTH_BASE_URL`: The URL which starts the authentication flow
+   - `PINGFED_TOKEN_BASE_URL`: The URL from which the token containing user data can be retrieved

-   ### Slack
+   #### Slack

-   To configure Slack notifications for certain events, create a Slack app use the following manifest after selecting `From an app manifest` (NOTE: watch out for whitespace issues when copying):
+   To configure the app to use Slack for SSO Authentication, modify the `packages/shared/src/config/auth.ts` and set `slack` as the auth method.
+Next, create a Slack app using the following manifest after selecting `From an app manifest` (NOTE: watch out for whitespace issues when copying):

    ```yml
    display_information: